kaylh/old-RetroBat-obsolete/readme.md

 ## Introduction

 RetroBat is a set of Batch and Powershell Scripts allowing to configure automatically EmulationStation frontend to run games from ROMs collection with RetroArch and standalone emulators.
+With it you'll save a lot of time that you can keep to play !

 RetroBat can download and install all the softwares you need to have a good retrogaming experience on your PC.